AssistantsRonni Neuber, Julia Url

 Structural EngineeringSchmitt + Thielmann und Partner

-From the architect.
+Text description provided by the architects.
 This specific construction assignment is a central topic of today's urban development: the roof area as building site which can be covered with independent buildings – urban compression by utilization of roof areas as valuable building land.

 Thereby the architect is always confronted with the question of how to handle with the existing building in a contemporary sense.
 In the case of House S a 60´s bungalow, built by interior architect Wilfried Hilger for himself and his family.